LoveMeWithoutAll/lovemewithoutall.github.io/_posts/2018-09-03-rotate-images-using firebase-functions.md

 tags: [javascript, firebase]
 ---

-# Auto rotate images using Firebase Functions
+# Rotate images by EXIF orientation infomation

 Using [Cloud Functions for Firebase], Images uploaded in [Firebase Cloud Storage] will be automatically rotated by EXIF orientation meta data.
 The below function script is triggered on uploading image.
 And that's all.
 It works!